-All submitted manuscripts must be finished and require only a light edit.
+All submitted manuscripts must be finished and require only a copy edit (proofing) or light edit in the case of longer works.
 We look for great stories with a strong writing style and good character construction.

 CONTENT AND RATINGS:

-All genre fiction works, except for romance, must fall under a standard PG rating.
+All genre fiction works must fall under a standard PG rating.
 This means no "graphic content" that would mandate an adult R-rating (i.e. eighteen or older).
 Young adult books should be as close to a G-rating as possible.
 We do not take works that contain inflammatory content of any kind, nor do we publish graphic content.

 Fiction novels should be written in simple past tense using either third person deep limited (i.e. one POV character per scene) or first person.
 Romance novels may be written with floating viewpoint, as long as the "POV switches" are in limited large blocks per scene (preferably no more than two switches per scene).
 As a general rule, one POV character per scene is preferred.
 [POV = point-of-view]

 NOTE: Authors who need private editing and/or file formatting assistance may contact us for a list of recommended editors.